ralstondasilva/Quaktivity/README.md

 ## Dependencies/References

-All the dependencies are part of the .NET framework:
+All the dependencies are part of the .NET framework

 | Reference                         | Description										  |
 | --------------------------------- | --------------------------------------------------- |
 | System.Net.Http                   | To make a REST call to the earthquake.usgs.gov api  |